 On 18C itself, Turnbull now finds himself caught in a three-way squeeze - between the right wing zealots, the Senate, and the ethnic communities, which are strongly objecting to the change.

 The Nick Xenophon Team’s Senate votes are required to rework 18C – and it has announced it will oppose the change, while backing process reform.
 It is likely to stick to this position.

 Turnbull’s deep desire has been just to get past this issue.
 As Deputy Prime Minister Barnaby Joyce warns, if it runs on it becomes a distraction.
 But for Turnbull there will be no way to put it behind him.

-If the Senate defeats the wording change, the conservatives will be determined that the fight is not given up.
+Even if the Senate defeats the wording change, the conservatives will be determined that the fight is not given up.
 They did not let 18C rest after Abbott decided it was prudent to walk away from the battle.
-The right will push for Turnbull to remain committed, up to – and into – the next election.
+The right will push for Turnbull to remain committed, up to - and into - the next election.